Hvogu/data-BPMN/README.md

 <p align="left">
   <img src="images/dataTaskDB.png" width="300" alt="Some Text">
 </p>

-Visually the data-task is an activity with a dropdown button that reveals a textbox where the data expression can be written according to the specifications of the [Data Manipulation Language](#data-manipulation-language).
+Visually the data-task is an activity with a dropdown button that reveals a textbox where the data expression can be written according to the specifications of the [language](#data-manipulation-language).
 The 'Execute' button under the data-task text field will execute the query, this can be used to check if the task does what the user intends.

 ## Conditional Flow
 The other custom feature that we have in our extension is the conditional sequence flow.
 This adds conditions to the sequence flow out of an exclusive gateway.
 The conditions support constants, process variables and the operations __<,>,<=,>=,==,!=__.

 Custom control flow is added using the element menu by selecting an edge, pressing the tool icon and then selecting 'conditional Sequence Flow' as shown below.

 <p align="left">